NDA-Software/ts-cornucopia/readme.md

 To simplify this section, each separate function will have its own documentation file (linked on the name), and here I only list them all with a brief explanation:

+### File

 - [executeOnFiles](docs/file/executeOnFiles.md): This function is used to iterate inside a directory and its inner directories (recursively) and then execute a function with the path of each file found inside.

 - [executeOnFolders](docs/file/executeOnFolders.md): This function is used to iterate inside a directory and its inner directories (recursively) and then execute a function with the path of each folder found, including the root folder of the execution.

+### Number

 - [numberFormat](docs/number/numberFormat.md): This function converts a number into a string and adds a separator every three integer digits.

 - [randomRange](docs/number/randomRange.md): This function returns a random integer between two values.

 - [zeroPadding](docs/number/zeroPadding.md): This function adds "0"s as a padding to a string or number accordingly with its length.

+### String

+- [cammelToSpace](docs/string/cammelToSpace.md): This function detects cammelcase and adds a space behind every word, it also adds uppercase to the first letter of the first word.

+- [firstToUppercase](docs/string/firstToUppercase.md): This function returns the given string with the changed first letter to be uppercase.

 ## How to Contribute